 Role of Management.
-Our Chief Executive Officer provides data, analyses, input and recommendations to the compensation committee regarding the design and implementation of our executive compensation, including a review of the executive officers' (other than with respect to themselves) performance and contributions throughout the year.
-The Chief Executive Officer is typically present at compensation committee meetings, except that the Chief Executive Officer is not present during any voting or deliberations on his or her performance, contributions or compensation.
-In 2019, the Chief Executive Officer reviewed the analysis and recommendations of Radford with the compensation committee and made recommendations regarding proposed salary, equity awards and bonus for our officers (other than themselves).
-The compensation committee reviews these assessments and recommendations; however the compensation committee's decisions are made by the compensation committee in its sole discretion, and outside of the presence of any affected executive officers, and it exercises its discretion in accepting, rejecting and/or modifying any such executive compensation recommendations and approves all compensation and equity awards.
+Our CEO is involved in the design and implementation of our executive compensation program.
+The CEO is typically present at compensation committee meetings, except that the CEO is not present during any voting or deliberations on her compensation.
+In 2020, the CEO reviewed the analysis and recommendations of Radford with the compensation committee and made recommendations regarding proposed salary, equity awards and bonus for our officers (other than herself).
+Management also participates in conducting annual risk assessments and ensuring that any risks involving compensation are properly mitigated.
+The compensation committee exercises its discretion in accepting, rejecting and/or modifying any such executive compensation recommendations and approves all compensation and equity awards for our executives.

 Role of Independent Compensation Consultant.
 The compensation committee retains an independent compensation consultant in order to provide professional expertise regarding a variety of executive compensation and market practices.
-The independent consultant assists the compensation committee in setting compensation and designing a comprehensive plan.
-We engaged Radford to provide the compensation committee with the following services, focusing on all compensation components.
+The independent consultant assists the compensation committee and board of directors in setting compensation and designing a comprehensive plan.
+We engaged Radford, part of the Rewards Solutions practice at Aon plc, to provide the compensation committee with the following services, focusing on all compensation components.

-In 2019, Radford assisted the compensation committee with, among other things:
+In 2020, Radford assisted the compensation committee with, among other things:

-- Reviewing and modifying our compensation peer group; - Executive and director market pay analysis; - Development and recommendation of executive and director pay programs; - Analysis of equity pay market; - Change in control and severance arrangement recommendations; and - Drafting certain proxy disclosures, including this Compensation, Discussion and Analysis.
+- Reviewing and modifying our compensation peer group; - Executive and director market pay analysis; - Development of executive and director pay programs; - Analysis of equity pay market; - Change in control and severance arrangement recommendations; and - Drafting certain proxy disclosures, including this CD&A.

 The compensation committee annually evaluates the independent compensation consultant's independence and performance under the applicable SEC and Nasdaq listing standards.
 The compensation committee believes that working with an independent compensation consultant furthers our objectives to recruit and retain qualified executives, align their interests with those of stockholders and ensure that their compensation packages will appropriately motivate and reward ongoing achievement of business goals.
-The compensation committee conducted a specific review of its relationship with Radford in 2019 and determined that Radford's work for the compensation committee did not raise any conflicts of interest.
+The compensation committee conducted a specific review of its relationship with Radford in 2020 and determined that Radford's work for the compensation committee did not raise any conflicts of interest.